Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 that case any given portfolio will be changed to match the optimal allocations (no *sunk-cost-fallacy*).

-In the following example we ask for rebalancing a given starting gportfolio using at most two trades:
+In the following example we ask for rebalancing a given starting portfolio using at most two trades:

 .. testcode:: mod